nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 **Required Parameters For All Approaches:**

-* `-run main.nf` - Instructs Nextflow to run the NF_MGIllumina-A workflow
+* `-run main.nf` - Instructs Nextflow to run the NF_MGIllumina workflow

 * `-resume` - Resumes workflow execution using previously cached results